balazsgyenes/parllel/docs/design.md

         - Use `init_subclass` hook to register subclasses and organize them by e.g. memory type.
 Add `__new__` method that chooses between subclasses based on arguments.
         - Maybe add method to return arguments required to create a duplicate `Array`.
         - Maybe add `array_like` method to create a clone of the given array with the option to override certain parameters (e.g. shape, dtype, memory).
-    - ReplayArray allocates more space than a single batch for use in ReplayBuffer types. `rotate` shifts the writable portion in time, and another method exposes the entire array for sampling.
-        - To avoid having to deal with disjoint sections of memory when wrapping, allocate an integer multiple of `batch_T` and copy on `rotate`.
-        - ReplayArray needs to know how many samples before and after writable portion are invalid (i.e. because `n_step_returns` have been overwritten).
     - SwitchingArray wraps two arrays and switches between them on `rotate`.
 This is useful for asynchronous sampling, where different parts of the array are simultaneously written to by the sampler and read from by the algorithm.
         - Overloading `rotate` is useful because the batch buffer is already rotated before each batch.
         - SwitchingRotatingArray needs to add 4x padding or maybe we should just allocate 2 arrays.